 Avoid Swimming and Showers: while pearls were born in the water, modern additives like chlorine is really not ideal for pearls.
 In addition to possibly discoloring the pearls due to repeated, long-term exposure, the chemicals in the water also eat holes in the adhesives used to secure pearl pendants, earrings and rings to their mountings.
 Remove your pearl ring and set it in a safe place before washing your hands or doing the dishes as well.

 Avoid Harsh Chemical Exposure: other chemicals can also harm your delicate pearls … avoid exposure to hydrogen peroxide, chemical bleaches and other dyes.

-Avoid Ultrasonice Cleaners: Never clean your pearls in an ultrasonic cleaner as that can permanently damage your pearls.
+Avoid Ultrasonic Cleaners: Never clean your pearls in an ultrasonic cleaner as that can permanently damage your pearls.